 Okay.
 So first of all, everybody, even if you’ve never been pregnant or had a baby should be, you know, learning about their pelvic health.
-So there are people who have pelvic floor dysfunction, who’ve never even been pregnant.
+So there are people who have pelvic floor dysfunction and need pelvic floor therapy, who’ve never even been pregnant.
 So mm-hmm,

 Nikki : (05:41)

 Like leaking like feelings of heaviness, um, like, you know, something’s falling out of your vagina, that’s a sign potentially of pelvic organ prolapse.
 Yes.
 50% of us in our lifetime will develop pelvic organ prolapse.
 It’s a very common thing.
 You know, if you’re dealing with, um, even abdominal wall laxity, diastasis, recta, feeling like your abs have separated.
 All of these things are very common issues, but we are not really given enough guidance on both either how to prevent them and also how to deal with them once we’re dealing with them postpartum.
 So, right.
 That’s kind of what we talk about all the time, every day.

 Right.
 Right.
 And I think that also it doesn’t help when you see commercials for pads that you can wear if you’re leaking.
 Right.
 Yeah.
 Nor does it help, you know, when probably many people think like, oh yeah.
 You know, when my mom, when my mom was, you know, or is dealing with, you know, one of those issues, like, yeah, she has these pads that, you know, she wears and, and that’s just what you do.
 And that’s just what happens when you get older, after you had a baby and it’s just, you know, part of the circle of life.
 And you’re saying not circle of what